gonzalomarcote/take-home-assessment/README.md

 ### 6. Every step mentioned above have to be in a code repository with automated CI/CD
 I have created one basic GitHub actions deployment [ci-cd.yaml](./.github/workflows/ci-cd.yaml) yaml file.
-Please Note that as I currently don't have one personal K8s cluster (I had it in the past), the deployment step is not functional (it is commented).
+Please _Note_ that as I currently don't have one personal K8s cluster (I had it in the past), the deployment step is not functional (it is commented out).

 ### 7. How would you monitor the above deployment?
 Explain or implement the tools that you would use